jeetmp3/jblog.github.io/_posts/blogs/2016-12-15-Spring-Session-Grails-Plugin.md

 ##### 1. Redis
 Initially spring-session project supported only redis datastore.
 So the Redis is the default datasotre for this plugin.
- To change data store you need to set below property in your `Config.groovy` file.
+ To change datastore you need to set below property in your `Config.groovy` file.

 ```groovy
 springsession.sessionStore=SessionStore.REDIS